 A warm breeze fanned across his face.
 The smell of honeysuckle was so strong he could practically slurp it from the air.
 Tadgh closed his eyes, savoring the taste of spring.
 When he opened his eyes the rabbit sat motionless in the center of the path.
 There was no sign of Linn.

-The rabbit’s long shadow distorted across the uneven ground, hinting at a form more sinister than a small, gray, bunny.
+The rabbit’s long shadow distorted across the uneven ground, hinting at a form more sinister than a small, gray, hare.
 It fixed him with a red eye, and Tadgh swayed as another rush of vertigo nearly dropped him to his knees.

 A spray of dirt kicked up and the rabbit vanished.
 Tadgh blinked.
 Where did it go?
 He brushed aside a low dogwood branch bulging with pale, pink flowers and found himself standing in a wide dell he’d never seen before.